bnjmnt4n/system/README.md

 # Alternatively
 $ nix develop
-$ swn # Switch to the NixOS configuration.
+$ swn # Switch to the new NixOS configuration.
 $ swh # Switch to the new home configuration.

 # Sync Doom configuration to `$HOME/.config/doom`.
-$ ./doom/sync.sh
+# Only needs to be done on first install.
+ln -s doom ./.config/doom

+# Update dependencies.
+nix flake update
 ```

 ## Inspiration